12 months full time; 24 months part time

 Find out more detailed information about the programme modules

-An upper-second-class Honours degree or higher, or an international equivalent, in a relevant subject area.
-We will also consider applicants on an individual basis with a lower-second class Honours degree if they have additional Master’s-level study.
+An upper-second-class Honours degree, or an international equivalent, in a relevant subject area such as planning, landscape, environmental science, environmental management, geography or architecture.
+We will also consider applicants on an individual basis with a lower-second-class Honours degree if they have a Master’s level qualification.

 Our INTO Newcastle University Centre can provide extra tuition to help you meet the University's English language requirements.